The lightbox behavior

 The owner of a gallery is similar to the author of a post.
 If a user has the right to edit others galleries he is able to change the owner of a gallery to someone else.

 To customize every gallery you can change the thumbnail images height, width and appearance.

-Taxonomies for galleries are similar to categories and tags for posts.
+Taxonomies for galleries are similar to categories and tags for posts but they are not the same.
+Gallery taxonomies are separated from the post taxonomies.
 You can use them to categorize all galleries and to build archives and RSS feeds.

 Managing the gallery taxonomies is as easy as managing categories or tags for posts.

 Fancy Gallery Pro uses the WordPress embedded user rights system to control the access to galleries, taxonomies and options.
 You can change the settings directly on the Fancy Gallery options page without any external plugin.
-By default nobody has any right expect the admin to see the options page.
-So the first step after activating the plugin should be the capability configuration.
-Go to your WP Dashboard -> Settings -> Fancy Gallery Pro.
-Scroll down to the "Capabilities" options box and open it up with a click on the box title.
-Then you can set the available capabilities for all existing user groups.
+By default nobody has any right expect the admin who is able to change the settings on the options page.
+So the first step after activating the plugin should be the rights configuration.
+Go to your WP Dashboard -> Settings -> Fancy Gallery.
+Scroll down to the "User rights" options box and open it up with a click on the box title.
+Then you can set the available user rights for all existing user groups.

 Nothing is cooler than a Plugin which plays well with all the cool WordPress features.
-You can add all Fancy Galleries or taxonomies to your custom menus.
+You can add all galleries or taxonomies to your custom menus.
 Go to your WP Dashboard -> Appearance -> Menus.

 Fancy Gallery creates a gallery archive for all gallery taxonomies you created.
 You can find the url of each archive below the Edit Taxonomy page.

 The [gallery] shortcode is used in a Post or Page to display a thumbnail gallery of images attached to that post.
 It can be used in its simplest form like this: [gallery].